How to Test For Pregnancy At Home and Hospital

 During pregnancy, the body produces a hormone known as HCG.
-This hormone is produced when a fertilised egg attaches to the uterus lining.
+This hormone is produced when a fertilized egg attaches to the uterus lining.
 HCG levels in the body peak at around 8 to 11 weeks, but can be noticed by tests at around 14 days from conception.
-Less than 5 mIU/ml (milli-international units per millilitre) will return a negative HCG result, whereas 25 mIU/ml or higher is positive for a pregnancy.
-In short, pregnancy tests measure HCG amounts and deliver result accordingly.
+Less than 5 mIU/ml (milli-international units per milliliter) will return a negative HCG result, whereas 25 mIU/ml or higher is positive for pregnancy.
+In short, pregnancy tests measure HCG amounts and deliver results accordingly.

 How to use a pregnancy kit?

 An important part of learning how to check pregnancy at home is to note that there are more than a few ways to go about it.
 While it is a urine test, not all testing tools are the same and may have special add-ons, like an eyedropper, to simplify the process.
 However, regardless of the test, here’s how you can go about it.

 - Collect the urine in a cup or container and carefully dip the pregnancy test into it

 - Place the testing stick directly into the stream of urine, ensuring you catch the urine on the earmarked testing area

 - Use an eyedropper to drop collected urine onto the testing stick

 How to confirm pregnancy?